Ray Van Cleef

-Ray Van Cleef (c.
-1911 – May 26, 1964) was an American baseball player, artist's model, magazine editor, physical culturist and columnist.
+Raymond DeGray Van Cleef (June 22, 1910 – May 26, 1964) was an American artist's model, magazine editor, physical culturist, and columnist.

 Life

-Van Cleef was born circa 1911.
-He took up weightlifting in Siegmund Klein's gym.
-He played college baseball at Rutgers University, where he won the College World Series Most Outstanding Player Award in 1950.
+Van Cleef took up weightlifting in Siegmund Klein's gym.

 Van Cleef was an artist's model.
 He was "once in demand by sculptors as a model for Grecian gods."
 He may have been the original small scale model for Prometheus, a sculpture designed by Paul Manship in Rockefeller Center, even though Leonardo Nole is often credited as the only model.

 Van Cleef was the owner of a gym in San Jose, California.
 He trained the New York Giants, a baseball team in New York City.
 He also trained Olympic weightlifters, and he organized weightlifting competitions like the Santa Clara Valley Invitational Tournament in 1963.

-Van Cleef resided in San Jose, California with his wife Virginia and their two daughters, Lois and Martha.
-He died of a heart attack on May 26, 1964, at age 53.
+Van Cleef resided in San Jose with his wife, Virginia, and their two daughters, Lois and Martha.
+He died of a heart attack, on May 26, 1964, at age 53, at his home in San Jose.